 Death

-Talk to your healthcare professionals about your blood pressure readings.
-This is especially important if you have a family history of high blood pressure, or if you’ve got other health problems like diabetes that put you at higher risk of heart disease and other cardiovascular problems.
+Talk with your healthcare team about your blood pressure readings.
+This is especially important if you have a family history of high blood pressure or other risk factors (more below).

 Save over 40% on Qsymia with GoodRx